lawrencedovin/capstone-1-wonder-recipe/README.md

 recipe along with their ingredients to their phone.

 - #### Likes
-  Users can like or not like a particular recipe.
+  Users can like or unlike a particular recipe.
 Which will be stored to their liked recipe, The total likes will be displayed under the recipe item.

 ### User Flow